gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### DTLS Key Management Parameter {#protectedassoc-parameter}

-This parameter is used to the request and acknowledge of support of DTLS Chunk during INIT/INIT-ACK handshake and indicate preference order among DTLS Key Management Methods (if supported).
+This parameter is used for the request and acknowledge of support of DTLS Chunk during INIT/INIT-ACK handshake and indicate preference order among DTLS Key Management Methods (if supported).